Saturday, June 30, 2018

 (*I didn’t translate the Tibetan text titles, because it is such a problem to do these titles justice in English, even more so than the texts themselves.
 Besides, you can conveniently locate a list of them in the Wikipedia, with translations not entirely satisfying, but not at all bad, really.)

 This elaborate setup was meant to keep the Dzogchen masters of India from getting access to the information they were looking for.
-They suspected that India’s exclusive hold on the most lofty Buddhist teachings was in imminent danger of being compromised.
+They suspected that India’s exclusive hold on the most lofty Buddhist teachings was in imminent danger of compromise.
 They just didn’t know where and how and by whom.
 That’s why I decided to call the elaborate attempt to block their supernatural access a firewall, just to keep things short, and to have a little fun using an anachronism that may be otherwise apt enough.

-If the historian side of me speaks freely and plainly, I say it is very likely that knowledge of what Vairocana did in India was lost to the tradition, but that stories were introduced into the gap, including this story.
+If the historian side of me speaks freely and plainly, I say it is very likely that knowledge of what Vairocana did in India was lost to the tradition, and that largely explains why stories were introduced into the gap, including this story.
 But I hate to be a spoilsport, and I’m not really (certainly not always) wearing a history hat.
 I’m here to praise the Mind Series, not to look down my nose at it.
 Besides, it dawned on me just today that something interesting is going on here that is cause for perplexity, reflection and maybe even amazement.
-Tell me, were you able to visualize in your mind’s eye the setup as Khepa Deyu described it?
-What does it look like?
-Two bulbous chambers one on top of the other.
-They are elevated on a tripod, and therefore likely meant to have a fire beneath,* with a pipe joining the two chambers?
-Is that what you saw?

 (*It rests on three boulders, which is just how Tibetans make a hearth when they have to cook outdoors.
 Sometimes this is called by the name sgyed-bu, or sgyid-bu.)

 Among the laboratory instruments much in use by early English and continental alchemists was a vessel nicknamed the pelican.
-I think it was named as it was because of a story about the bird rather than actual bird behavior.
+I think it was named as it was because of a story told about the bird rather than actual bird behavior.
 For the moment what birds really do doesn’t count for much.
 The pelican served in the Middle Ages as a type of Christ as the savior.
 Long ago I noticed an example above a tunnel door in an Oxford college.
-Very recently I saw a crusader period example in the Upper Room on Mount Zion, one of the traditional sites of the Last Supper.
+More recently I saw a crusader period example in the Upper Room on Mount Zion, one of the traditional sites of the Last Supper.
 Here is my photo of it.

 The stone carving has gotten worn over the last millennium, so I’m not sure how well you can see how the beaks of the pelicans are poking into their own chests.
 So let me find another example out on the internet.